oyale/huertu/src/site/notes/SysAdmin/Keycloak/Choosing the right 2FA method.md

 Overall, SMS-based 2FA is the least secure option, while hardware token-based 2FA is the most secure.
 Biometric-based 2FA should be avoided.

 **Authenticator app-based 2FA** is an intermediate option with trade-offs in terms of convenience and security: at least, it should be implemented with at-rest encryption as a measure against physical access to the device.
-The principal drawback is that you need your phone with you, enough battery and Internet connection.
+The principal drawback is that you need your phone with you, enough battery and ~~Internet connection~~.
 There are also physical solutions that provide OTP codes, with their own pros and cons.

-Biometric-based 2FA is not recommended, as it uses an immutable, non-deniable identifier as a secret, so there is no plausible deniability.
+**Biometric-based 2FA** is not recommended, as it uses an immutable, non-deniable identifier as a secret, so there is no plausible deniability.

 As a consequence, it is straightforward for an adversary to circumvent it; the user doesn't even need to be conscious to have his finger put on a fingerprint reader or can hardly refuse to have his face scanned.
 A suitable approach would be to use biometrics as a substitute for a username (biometrics is something you are, not something you have nor know).